mattmotoki/toxic-comment-classification/README.md

 ### Embedding Imputation Details:

 My main insight in this competition was how to handle out-of-vocabulary (OOV) words.
 Replacing missing vectors with zeros or random numbers is suboptimal.
-Using fastText's built-in OOV prediction instead of naive replacement increases the AUC by ~0.002.
+Using FastText's built-in OOV prediction instead of naive replacement increases the AUC by ~0.002.
 For GloVe and LexVec embeddings, I replaced the missing embeddings with similar vectors.
-To do this, I first trained a fastText model on the data for this competition:
+To do this, I first trained a FastText model on the data for this competition:
 ```
-  fasttext skipgram -input "${INPUT_FILE}" -output "${OUTPUT_FILE}" \
+  FastText skipgram -input "${INPUT_FILE}" -output "${OUTPUT_FILE}" \
   -minCount 1 -neg 25 -thread 8 -dim 300
 ```
 The `-minCount 1` flag ensures that we get perfect recall; i.e., we get a vector for every word in our vocabulary.
 We can now find the most similar vector in the intersection of the local vocabulary (from this competition) with the external vocabulary (from pretrained embeddings).
 Here's the psuedo code to do that<sup>[1](#footnote1)</sup>: